Getting To Know Sedum 'Autumn Joy'

 In spring, as the succulent, new green growth emerges, I break off the old dry stems and add them to my dried flower collection.
 In their own way, they're as beautiful as pearly balls of white hydrangea or the shiny coin-shaped pods of the money plant.

-Spring, summer, fall, winter—Sedum 'Autumn Joy' has a quiet, subtle beauty every season of the year.
+Whether it be spring, summer, fall, winter—Autumn Joy has a quiet, subtle beauty every season of the year.